tosofto/CuculiTask/README.md

          *  @param stones: array of stones' position.
          *  @return true if frog can jump to the last stone, false if otherwise.
          */
+        /**
+         *  Determine whether it is possible to jump from the current curPosition to the last stone or not.
+         *  @param stones: array of stones' position.
+         *  @return true if frog can prevJump to the last stone, false if otherwise.
+         */
         function canCrossRiver(stones) {

             if(stones.length > 0){